go-acme/lego/docs/content/advanced/hooks.md

 ## Deploy-Hook

-This hook is executed, before the creation or the renewal, in cases where a certificate will be effectively created/renewed.
+This hook is executed after the successful creation or the renewal of a certificate.

 {{< tabs groupid="usage-examples" >}}
 {{% tab title="Classic Way" %}}